Appendix: Syntax Reference

 Notes:

-Paradox Script File
+Paradox Script Language

 =